ray5273/comentario/docs/content/configuration/embedding/count-tag/_index.en.md

 Like the "main" [comments tag](../comments-tag), it also requires a [script tag](../script-tag) being added to the same page, and it's also a [web component](https://developer.mozilla.org/en-US/docs/Web/API/Web_components).

-This tag marks the location for displayed comments.
+This tag marks the location for the displayed comment count.
 After Comentario engine is initialised, the comment count will appear inside the corresponding HTML element.

 ## Customising the element